Black Hole Radiation with Modified Dispersion Relation in Tunneling Paradigm: Static Frame: Tunneling Rate

-Various theories of quantum gravity, such as string theory, loop quantum gravity and quantum geometry, predict the existence of a minimal length\cite{TR-Townsend:1977xw,TR-Amati:1988tn,TR-Konishi:1989wk}.
-The generalized uncertainty principle(GUP)\cite{TR-Kempf:1994su} is a simply way to realize this minimal length.
+Various theories of quantum gravity, such as string theory, loop quantum gravity and quantum geometry, predict the existence of a minimal length \cite{TR-Townsend:1977xw,TR-Amati:1988tn,TR-Konishi:1989wk}.
+The generalized uncertainty principle (GUP) \cite{TR-Kempf:1994su} is a simply way to realize this minimal length.
 To incorporate the Klein-Gordon/Dirac equation with the GUP, one usually considers the quantization in position representation.
-In position representation, the operators $\vec{k} =-i\vec{\nabla}$ and $\omega=i\partial_{t}$ are introduced\cite{TR-Hossenfelder:2003jz}.
+In position representation, the operators $\vec{k}=-i\vec{\nabla}$ and $\omega=i\partial_{t}$ are introduced \cite{TR-Hossenfelder:2003jz}.
 One then can express the energy and momentum operators as functions of $\vec{k}$ and $\omega$ and obtain the deformed Klein-Gordon/Dirac equations in flat spacetime.
-Inserting the ansatz $\varphi=\exp\left( iEt-i\vec{p}\cdot\vec{x}\right) $ in the Klein-Gordon/Dirac equation gives the dispersion relation for $E$ and $p$ in flat spacetime.
+Inserting the ansatz $\varphi=\exp\left( iEt-i\vec{p}\cdot\vec {x}\right) $ in the Klein-Gordon/Dirac equation gives the dispersion relation for $E$ and $p$ in flat spacetime.
 In \cite{IN-Chen:2013pra,IN-Chen:2013tha,IN-Chen:2013ssa,IN-Chen:2014xsa,IN-Chen:2014xgj} , the deformed Dirac equation was generalized to curved spacetime.
 The modified Hawking temperatures of various black holes were then derived via the Hamilton-Jacobi method.
-It turns out that the way of generalizing the Dirac equation to curved spacetime in \cite{IN-Chen:2013pra,IN-Chen:2013tha,IN-Chen:2013ssa,IN-Chen:2014xsa,IN-Chen:2014xgj} is the same as that in the appendix of the paper where we choose the static frame as the preferred one.
-Thus, we can use the dispersion relation for $E$ and $p$ obtained in flat spacetime and eqn. $\left( \ref{eq:delta}\right) $ to reproduce the modified Hawking temperatures of black holes with the metric $\left( \ref{eq:BHmetric}\right) $ obtained in \cite{IN-Chen:2013pra,IN-Chen:2013tha,IN-Chen:2013ssa,IN-Chen:2014xsa,IN-Chen:2014xgj} .
+In our appendix, the Dirac equation is generalized to curved spacetime for any preferred frame.
+In particular, the static frame is used in our paper.
+It turns out that the way of generalizing the Dirac equation to curved spacetime in \cite{IN-Chen:2013pra,IN-Chen:2013tha,IN-Chen:2013ssa,IN-Chen:2014xsa,IN-Chen:2014xgj} is the same as that in our paper.
+Thus, we can use the dispersion relation for $E$ and $p$ obtained in flat spacetime and eqn. $\left( \ref{eq:delta} \right) $ to reproduce the modified Hawking temperatures of black holes with the metric $\left( \ref{eq:BHmetric}\right) $ obtained in \cite{IN-Chen:2013pra,IN-Chen:2013tha,IN-Chen:2013ssa,IN-Chen:2014xsa,IN-Chen:2014xgj} .
 In fact, the dispersion relation in flat spacetime in \cite{IN-Chen:2013pra,IN-Chen:2013tha,IN-Chen:2013ssa,IN-Chen:2014xsa,IN-Chen:2014xgj} is given by

 which by comparing to eqn. $\left( \ref{eq:MDRExpansion}\right) $ gives

 Thus, eqn. $\left( \ref{eq:delta}\right) $ becomes

 For example, $\Delta_{qm}$ for a particle with the angular momentum $l=0$ in a Schwarzschild black hole with the mass $M$ \cite{IN-Chen:2013pra,IN-Chen:2014xgj} is